swyddfa/awdur/examples/inline-templates/inline-templates.rst

 Defining Templates
 ------------------

-A template can be defined using the ``.. template-code::`` directive.
+A template can be defined using the ``.. awdur:template::`` directive.
 ``awdur`` uses `Jinja <https://jinja.palletsprojects.com/en/stable/>`__ for its template engine.

-.. template-code:: elisp-module
+.. awdur:template:: elisp-module

    {% extends "default" %}